Our story starts before statehood, when the Perry family moved into what would become

 to the family ranch in 1980.
 In 1997 Dave and Dicy, with the encouragement of Frank, started the

 registered Brangus herd to raise their own style of bulls.
-Dave recently retired from an oilfield
+Dave retired from an oilfield supply

-supply company which builds and markets vacuum equipment for liquid waste disposal.
-Dicy is a
+company which builds and markets vacuum equipment for liquid waste disposal.
+Dicy is a vice

-vice president for a major consulting firm, travelling all across the US to help build computer
+president for a major consulting firm, travelling all across the US to help build computer systems

 Frank grew up working weekends on the family ranch.
 Once the work was done, he enjoyed